-How To Find The Best Homeschool Science Resources
+3 Secrets to Find The Best Homeschool Science Resources

-We can imagine that a child would LOVE to experiment with buoyancy in the kitchen sink using this boat.
+We can imagine that a child would LOVE to experiment with buoyancy in the kitchen sink using this toy boat.

-Unit Study Planner BUNDLE
+JUST $10 - Buy NatureGlo's Unit Study Planner BUNDLE

-Sometimes, you may find that the bathtub is even roomier and yet more spacious than the kitchen sink is for a variety of more sciency reasons related to water or other types of messy experiments.
+Sometimes, you may find that the bathtub is even roomier and yet more spacious than the kitchen sink is for a variety of more sciencie reasons related to water or other types of messy experiments.

-This person is embarking on what looks to be experimentation with buoyancy.
 The sky's the limit on the types of child free play science experiments they can come up with just during bath time.

 I could have this article's title be, "Every Science Resource INCLUDING the Kitchen Sink and Bathtub."